Is there any help when I apply from the UK (Leave to Remain)?

 We advise you to complete as much of the Tier 4 online application form before coming to the appointment we have arranged for you.

 When you come to your appointment, you will need to bring your passport, visa and other supporting documents.
-You should also try to complete as much of the Tier 4 online application form as you can.

 Can I make my Tier 4 application in the UK?